-A.8.1.2 MITA SS-A Vision and To Be Roadmap
+A.8.1.2 MITASS-A Vision and To Be Roadmap

 CMS released the MITA Framework, version 3.0 on March 28, 2012.
 Additionally, CMS has published the MITA HITECH systems including a MITA Maturity model and workbooks for HITECH.
-Alaska has received CMS approval and requested Federal Financial Participation (FFP) to implement a HITECH MITA SS-A commercial off-the-shelf solution which will allow DHSS to complete a HITECH MITA 3.0 SS-A and continue to update and maintain MITA business processes as Alaska's HIT landscape changes.
-The contract for an updated MITA SS-A is currently going through procurement.
+Alaska has received CMS approval to conduct a HITECH MITA SS-A and continue to update and maintain MITA business processes as Alaska's HIT landscape changes.
+The contract for an updated MITA SS-A was awarded to Briljent and is in progress.
 All progress related to this effort will be reported in subsequent SMHP updates.